9 Herbs that Grow Without Sunlight | Herbs that Like Shade

 2-Minute Read

 Do you know there are Herbs that Grow without Sunlight?
-You can grow them outdoors and indoors, both without the full sun!
+These do well outdoors and indoors, even in the shadiest of spots!

 If you’ve got a shady garden or you live in an urban apartment where you don’t have access to direct sunlight, this list of Herbs that Grow without Sunlight is going to help you.
 These low-light herbs can survive in a lack of sunlight!